niaid/fsc/README.md

-Multiscale integration of human and single-cell variations reveals unadjuvanted vaccine high responders are naturally adjuvanted
+Multilevel integration of human and single-cell variations reveals high responders to an unadjuvanted vaccine are naturally adjuvanted at baseline
 ================

 Documentation & code to reproduce analysis and figures here: https://niaid.github.io/fsc/